Terms of Service - Trooli

 • A licence under which you have the right to run your telecommunications system and connect to the Trooli system is revoked, amended or otherwise ceases to be valid and is not immediately replaced with another valid licence.

-12.5 If we want to suspend our Services or end the Agreement and termination charges do not apply.
+12.5 Trooli’s Termination Rights.
+If we want to suspend our Services or end the Agreement, termination charges do not apply.
 There are three cases where we may suspend our Services (other than access to the emergency services) or end the Agreement, and the Early Termination Charge does not apply:

 • If asked to do so by regulators or if required by law.
 We may end the Agreement if we are permanently unable to provide our Services to you.

-• If you move home during your contract, to a new address Trooli cannot supply service to, then an Early Termination Charge will not apply.
+• If you move home during your Agreement, to a new address Trooli cannot supply Service to, then an Early Termination Charge will not apply.

-12.6 We will usually give you 14 days’ notice before suspending or stopping our Services or ending the Agreement, and work to resolve any issues with you.
-However, we may not give this notice if there is a material risk of loss or harm to us or our other customers (for example, where there is a reasonable suspicion of fraud or other abuse).
+12.6 Termination notice period.
+We will usually give you 14 days’ notice before suspending or stopping our Services or ending the Agreement, and work to resolve any issues with you.
+However, we may not give this notice if there is a material risk of loss or harm to us or our other Customers (for example, where there is a reasonable suspicion of fraud or other abuse).

 13.1 If you move to a new house during the Minimum Term.
-Please let us know at least 30 days in advance of your moving date, and we will terminate the services on the moving date.
-An Early Termination Charge will not apply if we are unable to provide our service to your new address.
+Please let us know at least 30 days in advance of your moving date, and we will terminate the Services to your previous property on the moving date to your new property.
+An Early Termination Charge will not apply if we are unable to provide our Service to your new address.
 If your new address can be supplied by Trooli, but you still wish to cancel, then an Early Termination Charge will apply.
-If you wish to have Trooli Services at your new address, we will conduct a services availability check.
+If you wish to have Trooli Services at your new address, we will conduct a Services availability check free of charge, on your behalf.
 If we are able to provide the Services to your new address, we will set up a new Agreement with you, with a new Minimum Term.
-Activation charges may be applicable for connecting the Trooli Services to your new house (for example if a new phone line or fibre cable is required).
+Additional charges may be applicable for connecting the Trooli Services to your new house in the case of a non-standard installation (for example, Non-Duct Lead In).
 Other charges may be due as set in the Price Guide.

 13.2 If you move to a new house outside the Minimum Term.
-Please let us know at least 30 days in advance of your moving date, and we will terminate the services on the moving date.
-If you wish to have Trooli Services at your new address, we will conduct a services availability check.
-If we are able to provide the Services at your new address, we will set up a new Agreement with you, with a new Minimum Term.
-Activation charges may be applicable for connecting the Trooli Services to your new house (for example if a new phone line or fibre cable is required).
-Please see our Price Guide for details.
+Please let us know at least 30 days in advance of your moving date, and we will terminate the Services to your previous property on the moving date to your new property.
+If you wish to have Trooli Services at your new address, we will conduct a Services availability check free of charge, on your behalf.
+If we are able to provide the Services at your new address, we will need to set up a new Agreement with you, with a new Minimum Term.
+Additional charges may be applicable for connecting Trooli Services to your new house in the case of a non-standard installation (for example, Non-Duct Lead In)

 14.1 If this Agreement is ended by you or us, for whatever reason, you will have to pay all charges up to the date of termination of your Trooli Services.
-If you have paid any charges in advance we’ll refund you for any services not used, but we’ll first take off any money you owe us under our Agreement.
-For security or compliance reasons we may not hold your payment details after our Agreement has ended so you agree that we may make these refunds by cheque.
+If you have paid any charges in advance we’ll refund you for any Services not used, but we’ll first take off any money you owe us under our Agreement.
+For security or compliance reasons we may not hold your payment details after our Agreement has ended so you will need to resupply bank details in order for a refund to be processed.

-15.1 You accept that the Agreement is between you and us; no one else can enforce it.
+15.1 You accept that the Agreement is between you and Trooli; no one else can enforce it.
 However, we may take instructions from a person acting with your permission.
-We can transfer the Agreement to another company provided this does not adversely affect your rights under the Agreement.
+For Business Broadband Services, we can transfer the Agreement to another company provided this does not adversely affect your rights under the Agreement.

 15.2 Unenforceable terms: Each of the paragraphs and sub-paragraphs of our Agreement operate separately.
 If any court or relevant authority decides that any of them are unlawful or unenforceable, the remaining paragraphs and sub-paragraphs will remain in full force and effect.